 Gonzalez holds a bachelor's degree in communications from Boston’s Emerson College and an MBA from Columbia Business School.
 Fluent in Spanish and French, he reads Italian and Portuguese.

-His forthcoming book— “A Race for the Future” How Conservatives Can Break the Liberal Monopoly on Hispanic American —will be released Sept.
-2.
+His book— “A Race for the Future” How Conservatives Can Break the Liberal Monopoly on Hispanic American — is available now.

 He and his wife, Siobhan, live in Bethesda with their three children.